On the way home from the store today (where I bought all of the things I could find that didn’t require cooking),

-Bring 3-4 quarts water to boil in a covered 6-quart pot with a teaspoon each of salt and pepper.
+Bring 3-4 quarts water to boil in a covered 6-quart pot with two teaspoons salt and a teaspoon pepper.
+If you have some fresh herbs, toss them in.
+Half an onion, the end of an onion, or the washed peels of an onion will add a lot of long-term food real estate value here.
 Add a pound of haricots verts or trimmed regular green beans, and cook just a few minutes until nearly tender (if beans are young) or longer if beans are old.
 Begin tasting after 3 or 4 minutes.
 Occasionally old beans will take a very long time and still may not be really tender.
 They’ll still eat.
 Carefully drain in a colander in the sink.
 Season while hot as indicated in the recipe.

 a little FOODIE READING

 It’s worth it to get up early to see the sun rise come summer,